konfou/konfou.github.io/_posts/2021-04-14-yu-gi-oh-card-game-for-classic-anime-viewers.md

 ## Pendulum

 A monster/spell hybrid.
-A  {%  include yugipedia.html  page='Pendulum
+A  {% include yugipedia page='Pendulum Monster'
- Monster' %} can  be summoned as monsters or activated  like spell cards in the _pendulum zone_.
+ %} can  be summoned as  monsters or activated  like spell cards  in the _pendulum zone_.
 Not all pendulum monsters have a spell or/and monster effect.
 They have  a _pendulum  scale_ that  determines what  monster levels can be special summoned during a pendulum summon.

 During the main  phase a pendulum monster can be  activated (one) in the leftmost and (one in the) rightmost  spell & trap zone.
 These positions